Lee Ann Zirbes, Plainfield, Illinois Member Since June 2015 Artist Statement Thanks for stopping by!

 I have a very extensive library of garden, tree, and landscape books, as well as books about master artists like Monet, Renoir, Sisley and Pissarro, and stacks of interior design magazines and books.
 These often serve as inspiration to stir up the gift and get me going in a direction.
 I will start looking through books, and something will suddenly grab my attention.
 I will look at a photo, and get an idea from it and just start creating.
 Sometimes just a color or part of a pattern in a photograph will start me picking up my brushes and drawing things on a canvas with paint.
 I don't always know where it's going to go but it is so much fun to just improvise in this way and just see what happens.

 Other times I prefer to have a more definite plan, but I always take my brushes and make things look the way I want them to look, even if it takes all day!
 That is the fun of creating my own designs.
 There are imperfections in my paintings, but that is the human element of a created work.
 I've always said that if you want a painting, the imperfection is the beauty of it.
-If you want something that looks like a photograph, go get a camera and take a picture.
+If you want something that looks like a photograph, go get a camera and take a photo.
+To learn more about my journey as an artist, visit my website at leeannzirbesart.com.